Leon M. Tolbert received his Bachelor's of Electrical Engineering

 He has received the following awards at The University of Tennessee:

-in 2003, Chancellor's Citation for Research and Creative Achievement in 2013, and Chancellor's Multidisciplinary Research Award in 2012
+Chancellor's Citation for Research and Creative Achievement in 2016, Chancellor's Multidisciplinary Research Award in 2012, and Chancellor's Citation for Professional Promise in Research and Creative Achievement in 2003.